 (c) Randomization Testing

 As illustrated in Figure 2, we derive the statistical significance (p-values) for the observed OP scores.
 The P-value is required to assess whether an observed OP score is unlikely to be due to chance occurrence.
-To compute the p-value, we propose a non-parametric strategy based on randomization testing.
+To compute the p-value, we propose a non-parametric strategy based on randomization testing [31][32].
 We ask the question, “If expected opinion scores (i.e. f(E)) were generated under the null hypothesis (H0), how likely would we be to find a score with scores higher than the observed scores f(O)?”.
-At each PFA, the randomization testing involves generating a large number of ESD, referred here to as “replicas”, S, and derive a distribution of expected opinion score f*(E).
+At each Pfa, the randomization testing involves generating a large number of ESD, referred here to as “replicas”, S, and derive a distribution of expected opinion score f*(E).
 A replica is generated by randomizing the sentiment assignment of ‘Type 2’ tweets based on probabilities derived from ‘Type 1’ tweets.
-Given the f*(E) of a given PFA, the p-value is computed as p=(Sbeat+1)/Stotal+1, where Stotal is the total number of replicas created, Sbeat is number of replicas with f* value greater than f(O).
+Given the f*(E) of a given Pfa, the p-value is computed as p=(Sbeat+1)/Stotal+1, where Stotal is the total number of replicas created, Sbeat is number of replicas with f* value greater than f(O).
 As f(O) can be either be greater or less than f(E), we constructed a two-tailed distribution, allowing us to make the judgement as to whether type 2 document have significantly impacted the observed public opinion in either direction.
 For the randomization testing, the more replicas generated, the more precise the p-value; a typical value would be S = 999.
 Based on 999 replicas, if, for example, seven of the 999 replicas have higher scores than the f(O), then the p-value of the O is (7+1)/(999+1) = 0.008.
 Since the run time is proportional to the number of replicas, a lower number of replications, such as 99, may be recommended.

 3.3 Sequential Visualization